New-Project-Final-Final-WIP/HeadlessTweaks/README.md

 Adds various commands that you can send to the headless by messaging the headless account in Resonite
  - Try sending `/help` to the headless

-You can also view the [list of commands here](CommandList.md) - Currently a little out of date
+You can also view the [list of commands here](CommandList.md) - Can be out of date